AllenCell/camera-alignment-core/README.md

 ## The Four Commands You Need To Know

-1. `pip install -e .[dev]`
+1. `make install`

-    This will install your package in editable mode with all the required development dependencies (i.e. `tox`).
+    This will setup a virtual environment local to this project and install all of the project's dependencies into it.
+The virtual env will be located in `camera-alignment-core/venv`.

-2. `make build`
+2. `make test`

-    This will run `tox` which will run all your tests in both Python 3.7 and Python 3.8 as well as linting your code.
+    Run tests.
+Do this often!

 3. `make clean`

-    This will clean up various Python and build generated files so that you can ensure that you are working in a clean environment.
+    This will clean up various Python and build generated files so that you can ensure that you are working in a clean workspace.

 4. `make docs`

-    This will generate and launch a web browser to view the most up-to-date documentation for your Python package.
+    This will generate the most up-to-date documentation for your Python package.

 #### Additional Optional Setup Steps: